Push Data from ArcGIS Survey123 to an Application in Real-time with Webhooks

 With our workspace and database in FME Flow, we can add them to our automation now.

-1. Authorize the ArcGIS Online Web Connection
+1. Confirm the Web Connection is Authorized

-2. Create a Workspace Action
+2. Create an Automation Workspace Action

 Open the Survey123 Invasive Species automation.
 Stop the automation if it is still running.